0x444454/mandelbr8/README.md

 The C128 VDC chip has a limitation of 2 colors per 8x2 pixels in hi-res (640x200) mode.
 This program uses some simple heuristics to pick the two colors.

-Note: The C64 with Kawari supports 320x200 in 16 colors without color clashes, but this mode is not yet supported (WIP).
+Note: The C64 with Kawari supports 320x200 in 16 colors without color clashes.

 # LICENSE